forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Text
 TK: image

 Single line text input.
-Displayed for *Front Matter value*s that are short strings.
+Displayed for *Front Matter values* that are short strings.
 For example, a page title.

 ```yaml
 ---